 The company promised to discuss the latest tech solutions and address "gaps in learning left by the pandemic" during the event.
 It did just that - by announcing a new low-cost laptop for students and schools.
 The device even runs a new edition of Windows 11 that's designed specifically for education customers.
 Here is a round-up of Microsoft's biggest announcements, plus how to watch or re-watch the action unfold for yourself if you wish.

-When is Microsoft's Windows 11 event?
+When was Microsoft's education event?

-How to watch Microsoft's Windows 11 event
+How to watch Microsoft's education event

 You can still catch the entire event on Microsft's website.
 Pocket-lint hopes to embed a video of the stream here if it becomes available.

 Microsoft's event was titled "Microsoft Education’s Reimagine".
 It was held just over a month after the company released Windows 11, its next major operating system, as well as a wave of new Surface products.
 Apparently, the company wasn't done with OS updates and new hardware for the year.

 Available exclusively to schools and students, the Surface Laptop SE starts at $249 and comes running a new student edition of Windows called Windows 11 SE.
 It has the same keyboard and trackpad found on Surface Laptop Go, but it has an all-plastic body with an 11.6-inch (1366 x 768-resolution) display.
 It's a 16:9 device, too, whereas all other Surface devices since 2014 have 3:2 displays.